FREE SHIPPING FROM 150€📦🇩🇪

 Data protection

-The protection of your personal data when processing personal data when you visit our website is important to us.
-Your data is protected within the framework of the statutory provisions.
-We would like to inform you below about the type and extent of the processing of personal data via this website in accordance with Article 13 of the General Data Protection Regulation (GDPR).
+Protecting your personal data when you visit our website is very important to us.
+Your data is protected in accordance with legal regulations.
+Below, we would like to inform you about the type and scope of personal data processing via this website, in accordance with Article 13 of the General Data Protection Regulation (GDPR).

 II.
 INFORMATION ON THE DATA PROTECTION OFFICER